wp-plugins/wp-spamshield/readme.txt

 If you have any further questions, please submit them on the main [WP-SpamShield Support Page](http://www.redsandmarketing.com/plugins/wp-spamshield/support/).

 == Changelog ==

+= 1.9.3 =
+*released 06/25/15*

+* Added an option in the settings to disable email harvester protection if you choose.
+* Made a number of code improvements to further improve overall performance, efficiency, and speed of the plugin.
+* Updated the spam filters.

 = 1.9.2 =
 *released 06/22/15*